-Illustration of a a hatchet on a yellow circle with red text with an outer red then white ring with white and blue text
+Illustration of a hatchet in a yellow circle with red text, an outer red ring, then a white ring with blue text

 THE WHITEHEAD & HOAG CO.

 JULY 17 1894

 APRIL 14, 1896, JAN 21, 1896